 Lambert Hitchcock was an American inventor who popularised the Hitchcock side chair or ‘Fancy’ chair.
 Initially, Hitchcock began manufacturing chair parts after opening a factory in 1818.
-Later, Hitchcock began to mass produce cheap affordable chairs, using newer techniques of stencilling as opposed to painting for the decoration.
-All things considered, this was an innovative move at the time.
+Later, Hitchcock began to mass produce cheap affordable chairs, using newer techniques of stencilling as opposed to painting for decoration, a move that was considered highly innovative at the time.
 Subsequently, tens of thousands of affordable but fashionable side chairs made their way into American homes each year.

-This style of antique corner chair was extremely functional, becoming quite popular in the early 18th century.
+The antique corner chair was extremely functional, becoming quite popular in the early 18th century.
 Gentlemen of the period mostly used them in their private quarters.
-Without a doubt its shape and design was quite unique – a curved back and arms, with corner at the centre front of the seat, supported by a foot at the front.
+Without a doubt its shape and design were quite unique – a curved back and arms, with a corner at the centre front of the seat, supported by a foot at the front.
 Often called writing chairs, reading chairs, or desk chairs, they were convenient for the sitter in those capacities.
-Owing to its practical design, it was also convenient space saver.
+Owing to its practical design, it was also a convenient space saver.

 How do I know if my antique chair is valuable?

 The best way to determine if your antique-style chair is valuable or not is to take it to an antique dealer.
 With their knowledge and resources, they’ll be able to appraise your piece properly and give you a fair assessment of its price.
 If you’re planning on selling an antique chair or set of antique dining chair styles, it’s best to get a few quotes from different dealers to ensure you get the best price.